tbarker/5X-Crypto-Security-Guide/README.md

 In most jurisdictions, the existence of this box will be disclosed to the authorities.
 However, the upside is that you can make arrangements for access to this box in the event of your death or incapacity.

-You won’t need to visit this very often, so why not place it a good distance from your home?
+You won't need to visit this very often, so why not place it at a safe distance from your home?
 If you are worried about over-aggressive authorities, why not rent a box in another country you like to visit?

 Or a deep hole in the local forest that's described to your heirs.
-Do what works for you, but don't complain if a treasure hunter digs it up in a few years :)
+Do what works for you, but don't complain if a treasure hunter digs it up in a few years 😊

 #### Home
 Just where you wake up every day.
 Try to keep its location off the internet.
 You'll be keeping a **Home Safe** there and a **Desk Safe**.